DrinkingBuddy/web/README.md

 # Drinking Buddy

-An app that helps you moderate you drinking intake.
+An app that helps you moderate your drinking intake.

 ### To run: